itsektionen/styrdokument/pm/eng/pm_for_sektionens_profil.md

 ## 1.1 Purpose

-The purpose of this memo is to clearify the guildelines regarding the member's of the chapter of Information and Nano Technology's overalls and the chapter's other profile items.
+The purpose of this memo is to clearify the guildelines regarding the member's of the chapter of Information Technology's overalls and the chapter's other profile items.

 ### 1.2 History